Do you have a new bearded dragon, and you’re wondering how to pick it up safely?

 This eye can’t see shapes or colors, but it can sense changes in shadow.

-This sense is meant as a defense mechanism to alert the reptile to predators which may be sneaking up behind it.
+This sense is meant as a defense mechanism to alert the reptile to predators that may sneak behind it.

 If you approach the bearded dragon from behind or above, you may cause shadows and surprise your pet.